Chicago Mayor Lightfoot Supports Lifting City’s Ban on Sports Betting

 That’s the takeaway from the mayor’s interview with the Chicago Sun-Times this week, where Lightfoot said she was confident the city council will lift the ban this month and allow professional sports venues — such as Wrigley Field, Guaranteed Rate Field, Soldier Field, the United Center and Wintrust Arena — to build retail sportsbooks on-site.

-Lightfoot said she’s confident this expansion of Illinois sports betting, which was legalized by the state’s legislature in 2019, would not be detrimental to any of the region’s casinos.
+Lightfoot said she’s confident this expansion of sportsbooks legal in Illinois, which was legalized by the state’s legislature in 2019, would not be detrimental to any of the region’s casinos.
 That’s crucial given the financial impact gaming revenue has on the city’s budget.

 “There’s been some dire warnings that have been issued by some who … already use sportsbooks at their own casinos and who are trying to kill sportsbooks here in Chicago.
 They have not put forth any convincing evidence that … somehow it’s gonna cannibalize a casino here in Chicago. ...
 We’ve seen zero indication that that’s the case,” Lightfoot told the Sun-Times.